top of page

 6pm

-NEW ZEALAND TAIWAN MUSIC MUSIC FESTIVAL 2026
+NEW ZEALAND TAIWAN MUSIC FESTIVAL 2026

 The Taiwan Business Association of New Zealand (TBANZ) proudly presents an unforgettable evening featuring internationally acclaimed Taiwanese-born violist and erhu virtuoso Dr. Andy Lin, whose extraordinary artistry bridges the worlds of Eastern tradition and Western classical music.